-Successful takeoff will be defined by leaving the ground inside the diameter of the turnpoint.
+Successful takeoff will be defined by leaving the ground inside the 400 m diameter of the turnpoint.

-Running out of the diameter of 400 m of the turnpoint for the takeoff will cancel takeoff bonus for this turnpoint.
+Running out of the diameter of 400 m of the turnpoint for the takeoff will cancel takeoff bonus for this turnpoint for this try.

-Number of takeoffs is not limited but time spent inside of the turn point diameter will be added to the overall task time of the day.
+Number of takeoffs from one turnpoint is not limited but time spent for such repeated takeoff attempts will be added to the overall task time of the day (time is running).
+Only one successful takeoff from each turnpoint is eligible for bonus points.